jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 summary of the relationship between two objects.
 See figure
 \ref{marshallTypeFig} below.

-In the below example, we assign the node the type 'address' because of the parent node's field name.
+In the below example, we impose the the type 'address' because of the parent node's field name.
 Other than this, these are standard arrays of strings: